The Youth@Work 2020 Conference – Architects of the Future

 Sponsored by the California Workforce Association

 The Youth@Work Conference will address formidable issues facing youth and young adults in preparing for work even in today’s robust economy.
-Our theme, Planet Shakers, refers to the potential of all youth to change the planet, and our role to ensure this next generation is fully participating as disrupters (and not as the disrupted) in the technology driven economy that is unfolding around us.
-As ever, the challenge is to help youth create viable economic futures, meaningful careers and life success trajectories in the context of this emerging future.
+Our theme, Architects of the Future, refers to the potential of all youth to design their own future, and to actualize that design their future goals.
+Our role is to ensure this next generation is fully participating in the modern economy and able to carve out a career in which they enjoy and thrive.
+Now, more than ever, the challenge is to help youth create viable economic futures, meaningful careers and life success trajectories in the context of this emerging workforce.

-The Youth@Work 2019 Conference will provide a series of plenary speakers, panels, workshops and discussion sessions to help meet the challenges that youth providers, regions, local workforce development boards, community colleges, adult education, and other agencies and organizations face in providing effective services to WIOA eligible and other opportunity youth.
+The Youth@Work 2020 Conference will provide a series of plenary speakers, panels, workshops and discussion sessions to help meet the challenges that youth providers, local workforce development boards, community colleges, adult education, K-12, community-based organizations, and other agencies face in providing effective services to opportunity youth.

 PROPOSAL SECTION CONTENT